Top of the page

-Constipation means you have a hard time passing stools (bowel movements).
+Constipation means you have a hard time passing stools (bowel movements) and are passing fewer stools.
 People pass stools anywhere from 3 times a day to once every 3 days.
 What is normal for you may be different.
 Constipation may occur with pain in the rectum and cramping.
 The pain may get worse when you try to pass stools.
 Sometimes there are small amounts of bright red blood on toilet paper or the surface of stools due to enlarged veins near the rectum (hemorrhoids).

 A few changes in your diet and lifestyle may help you avoid continuing constipation.
 Your doctor may also prescribe medicine to help loosen your stool.